Splintering Nonconcatenative Languages for Better Tokenization: Tokenizing with

-The algorithm processes a corpus in the target language, constructing a unigram dictionary that maps each word to its frequency.
-Next, words are grouped by length, and we examine words of length 4 and above (since most Semitic roots are three letters long).
-For each word of length $k$, we identify single-letter reductions that result in an existing word of length $k-1$.
-Each valid reduction is scored by the frequency of the resulting word in the corpus, giving lower scores to rare words, which are more likely to be typos or unique words with no connection to others in the corpus.
-This score is summed for each word length, per each reduction, so as we iterate through the words, we build a map that tracks, for each word length, which reductions produced valid words, along with their scores.
+\paragraph{Scoring the Reductions} With the unigram dictionary constructed, we group the words by their length and iterate over them.
+For each word $w_i$ of length $k\geq 4$,\footnote{We examine words with at least four characters since most Semitic roots contain three characters.} we evaluate all possible single-character reductions $\{r_0, r_1, \dots, r_{k-1}\}$, assigning each reduction a score equal to the frequency of the resulting word $w_i^{r_j}$ in the corpus, giving lower scores to rare words, and zero score if the resulting word is not in the dictionary.
+For example, given the word $w_j$=\<lymwd> \emph{limud} `studying', we examine these possible reductions: $r_0$=\say{0:\<l>}, $r_1$=\say{1:\<y>}, $r_2$=\say{2:\<m|>}, $r_3$=\say{3:\<w>}, $r_4$=\say{4:\<d>}, which produce the following respective words: $w_j^{r_0}$=\<ymwd>, $w_j^{r_1}$=\<lmwd>, $w_j^{r_2}$=\<lywd>, $w_j^{r_3}$=\<lymd>, $w_j^{r_4}$=\<lymw>, and score each of the reductions the frequency of the resulting word.
+The score is summed for each word length $k$, per each reduction $r$, so as we iterate through the words, we build a map that tracks, for each word length, which reductions produced valid words, along with their scores.
 The resulting map is then sorted so that reductions are ranked from most to least frequent.

-Following this step, the map is used as a starting point to a second iteration over the corpus.
-For each word of length $k$, we attempt to apply reductions from the map, starting with the most frequent one.
-The first successful reduction that produces an existing word is recorded in a new frequency counter, using the same scoring method as in the previous run, while all other possible reductions for that word are ignored.
-This step ensures that the most frequent reduction is prioritized, aligning with our goal of removing template letters first, as they tend to appear more frequently than root letters.
+Following this step, the map is used as a starting point for a second iteration over the corpus.
+For each word of length $k$, we attempt to apply reductions from the map, traversing it by descending frequency score.
+The first successful reduction that produces an existing word is recorded in a new frequency counter, using the same scoring method as in the first iteration, while all other possible reductions for that word are ignored.
+This step ensures that the most frequent reduction is prioritized, aligning with our goal of removing template letters first, as they tend to appear more frequently in consistent locations than individual root letters.
 Pseudocode for the full map creation algorithm is available in \autoref{app:algo}.